karzuin/jokes_library_MS3/README.md

 ### Code

-- Most of the code has been modified from the Code Institute tutorials for Development Centric Module.
+- Most of the code has been modified from the Code Institute tutorials for Data Centric Development Module.

 # Acknowledgements